 The side of the nightclub that faces the hotel had this fun sign:

-I estimate my walk this day to be about 13 miles, most of which without a backpack, but still good Camino training.
+I estimate my walk this day to be about 13 miles, most of which I walked without a backpack, but it was still good Camino training.
 I slept like a baby, despite the base booms from the Moom across the street!

 Up next, Mt.
 San Pedro.